Arshad9999/IoT-InternetofThings/README.md

     * Use the GPIO.output() function to control the state of the GPIO pin and toggle the LED on and off.
     * Add a delay using the time.sleep() function to create the blinking effect.
     * Run the code and observe the LED blinking.

+# Practical-10

+## OBJECTIVE: To implement the Motion Sensor using the Raspberry Pi

+In this project, we will learn how to interface a Passive Infrared (PIR) motion sensor with Raspberry Pi.
+The PIR sensor detects changes in infrared radiation emitted by a person, enabling us to create a motion detection alarm system as a DIY project.

+PIR sensors, also known as IR motion sensors or pyroelectric sensors, detect infrared radiation emitted by living and non-living objects with a temperature greater than absolute zero.
+These emitted infrared radiations are not visible to humans, as their wavelength is greater than that of visible light.

+The PIR sensor used in this project has three pins: VCC, DATA, and GND.
+Additionally, it has two potentiometers for adjusting the sensitivity and output timing of the sensor.

+Components Required:

+Raspberry Pi 3 Model B
+PIR Sensor
+5V Buzzer
+Connecting wires
+Mini breadboard
+Power supply
+Computer
+Circuit Design:

+Connect the VCC pin of the PIR motion sensor to the +5V pin of the Raspberry Pi.
+Connect the GND pin of the PIR motion sensor to the GND pin of the Raspberry Pi.
+Connect the DATA pin of the PIR motion sensor to GPIO 23 (Physical Pin 16) of the Raspberry Pi.
+Connect one pin of the 5V buzzer to GPIO 24 (Physical Pin 18) of the Raspberry Pi.
+Connect the other pin of the buzzer to GND.